-4 Brass students shall substitute MUS 137 Percussion Methods for MUS 136 Brass Methods II.
+Brass students shall substitute MUS 137 Percussion Methods for MUS 136 Brass Methods II.
 Woodwind students shall substitute MUS 137 Percussion Methods for MUS 236 Advanced Woodwind Methods.
+Wind, brass, and percussion students complete only one semester of String Methods I MUS 335 and complete one semester of Band Pedagogy & Wind Band Literature MUS 342.
 String students will complete only one semester each of brass and MUS 229 Introduction to Woodwinds methods along with one semester of percussion methods and two semesters of string methods.
 They will also be required to take MUS 339 String Pedagogy and Educational String Literature.